pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

  db.example.com | /var/named/dynamic | forward zone file

-  - Add the following to the forward zone db.example.com file
+  - Add the following to the forward zone db.example.com file.
 ```
   api.ocp4	IN	A	10.1.10.201
   *.apps.ocp4	IN	A	10.1.10.202
 ```

-  - Add the following to the reverse zone db.10.1.10.in-addr.arpa file
+  - Add the following to the reverse zone db.10.1.10.in-addr.arpa file.
 ```
   api.ocp4	A	10.1.10.201
   *.apps.ocp4	A	10.1.10.202
   201	IN	PTR	api.ocp4.example.com.
 ```

-- Verify that both forward and reverse looks up are working
+- Verify that both forward and reverse look up are working.
 ```
 # dig api.ocp4.example.com +short
 10.1.10.201